 All students are involved in hands-on science experiences, career awareness and college planning seminars, academic advising sessions, and cultural activities.
 Students who have less than a B in mathematics or science classes are required to attend an hour per subject of individual or small group tutoring each week.
 These sessions are conducted by successful University of Pittsburgh engineering, math, biology, chemistry or physics students.
 Optional tutoring is also available.

 During the month of July, INVESTING NOW ninth, tenth and eleventh grade students attend classes on the University of Pittsburgh’s campus.
 Students take non-credit classes in mathematics, science and writing in the morning.
 In addition to the required academic classes, students participate in an engineering project class in the afternoon.
 The summer session concludes with a program at which classes display and demonstrate their work, and students receive awards for their accomplishments.

 INVESTING NOW recruitment, which focuses on eighth grade students, takes place in the spring of each academic year.
 However, older students can be admitted to the program if space is available.
 In order to be considered for participation, students must have:

-Statistics for the previous six classes are listed below:
+Statistics for the previous five classes are listed below: